Doing Digital Business

 Learning outcome knowledge

-- Participants will obtain an understanding for the role of data and social media in today's world, and will get acquainted with an up-to-date methodology to plan and to frame research questions, both for practical as well as for academic endeavors.
+- Participants will obtain an understanding for foresight methods and digital data in today's world, and will get acquainted with an up-to-date methodology to plan and to frame research questions, both for practical as well as for academic endeavors.

 - Strong emphasis will be laid on methodological concerns and a fundamental understanding for the nature of data, combined with hands-on training and discussion of tools and sources for insight generation.